---

 - tool: "microsoft/graphrag"

-result: "Entity dedup merges same-name/different-type entities into one node, corrupting multi-hop reasoning (Issue #1718, marked fatal)"
+result: "Entity dedup merges same-name/different-type entities into one node, corrupting multi-hop reasoning (Issue #1718, marked fatal, still open Apr 2026)"

 - tool: "langchain-ai/langgraph"